-The estimated groundwater in storage in the upper 1,200 and 1,500 feet of the aquifer, based on specific yield of 0.11, is 9 and 11 MAF, respectively.
+The estimated groundwater in storage in the basin-fill aquifer within 1,200 and 1,500 feet below land surface, based on specific yield of 0.11, is 9 and 11 MAF, respectively.

 Table 3-4 presents a conceptual groundwater budget for the Ranegras Plain groundwater basin.
 This budget was compiled in a numerical groundwater model report developed for a proposed solar energy project near Brenda (Quinn et al., 2013).
 The Ranegras Plain basin is overdrafted, with outflows approximately 4 times greater than inflows.